 Spring aeration is also thought to help lawns retain water.
 The plug holes allow water to penetrate more deeply in the ground.
 Fall aeration can also be helpful.

-One of the better tips to save water: stop fertilizing your lawn.
+One of the better tips to save water: stop adding chemical fertilizer to your lawn.
 Heavy lawn fertilization, especially the sort sprayed periodically on America’s yards by lawn care services, results in the grass needing more water.
 Not only does spraying (or chemical dry fertilizer) lock the water away from the grass, it also increases the grasses need for moisture to accommodate the false growth it triggers.
 Adding some compost in the spring (and fall, too) and letting the mowing clippings to settle back to the ground — a good, natural mulch that will slow evaporation — are really all the fertilizer a healthy lawn needs.
+Read our article on Grasscycling here.

 It’s important to remember that lawns naturally go dormant during the last hot weeks of dry summer.
 Of course you can keep this from happening by watering an inch every few days.
 But the idea is to save water.
 And you local restriction might just demand it.